-- inputs a collection of inputs that must be given to compute(); a WARNing is issued for any irrelevant arguments.
+- inputs prune net against these possible inputs for compute(); method will WARN for any irrelevant inputs given.
 If None, they are collected from the net.
 They become the needs of the returned netop.

-- outputs a collection of outputs that will be asked from compute(); RAISES if those cannnot be satisfied.
+- outputs prune net against these possible outputs for compute(); method will RAISE if any irrelevant outputs asked.
 If None, they are collected from the net.
 They become the provides of the returned netop.

 - name the name for the new netop:

 - if None, the same name is kept;

 - if True, a distinct name is devised: